 Examples and Evidence

-We work closely with our customers, who include Regeneron, GSK Belgium and ImmunoGen, to ensure they get the best from SpotMap.
+We work closely with our customers from across the globe to ensure they get the best from SpotMap.

-Example Analysis Report: SpotMap analysis of a challenging 2D gel vs Western blot.
+Example analysis report: SpotMap analysis of a 2D gel vs Western blot

-The images used in this example were challenging to analyse due to low colour depth, presence of non-spot features and streaking on the blot image: issues which are commonly faced in analysis of 2D gels vs Western blots.
+The images used in this analysis were challenging to analyse due to low colour depth, presence of saturation, non-spot features and steaking on the blot image.
+Issues such as these are commonly experienced in the analysis of 2D gels and Western blots.
+SpotMap provided results quickly, within an hour, to calculate percentage coverage of the 2D gel by Western blot as 17% following identification of 709 spots.

 SpotMap software used to minimise inter-user and inter-lab variation of anti-HCP antibody percentage coverage results